tkareine/tkareine.org/_posts/2021-12-24-suppressing-duplicate-requests-in-web-services.md

 same content as the response to the first request that was actually processed?

-[^1]: In *exactly-once semantics*, a system processes a message so that
+[^1]: In *exactly-once* semantics, a system processes a message so that
     the final effect is the same as if no faults occurred, even if the operation was retried due to some fault.
+Thinking web services, that theoretically necessitates the client to support infinite number of retries, because the service might be unreachable when the client sent its request.
+In turn, the server must guarantee *at-most-once* semantics in processing received requests: the server must detect duplicate requests and process only the first of them either completely or not at all.

 [^2]: An *entity* is an object that is defined primarily by its
     identifying attribute (such as UUID).
 Two different entities might